Brian Karem, Suspended Playboy White House Correspondent, Reinstated By Federal Judge

 On Sunday, Karem said that he believed the Trump administration’s action in suspending his press access was “unprofessional,” per a report from Politico.

 “I am provocative, and I am a smart-aleck, but I’m not going to apologize for that,’ Karem told CNN’s Brian Stelter on Sunday during an appearance on the network’s “Reliable Sources.”

 “That’s OK, under the First Amendment.
 There have been far worse altercations occurred in the Rose Garden and by members of the press in the past.”

-The White House said it suspended Karem following an altercation in the White House Rose Garden where Karen argued with conservative radio talk show host Sebastian Gorka in a moment that was captured on video and subsequently went viral on social media.
+The White House said it suspended Karem following an altercation in the White House Rose Garden where Karem argued with conservative radio talk show host Sebastian Gorka in a moment that was captured on video and subsequently went viral on social media.

 According to Politico, the lawsuit was brought by Karem against President Donald Trump and White House Press Secretary and Communications Director Stephanie Grisham.
 The center of Karem’s argument was that the White House enacted the suspension, which was put in place for 30 days, based on unwritten rules.